How to Stop Windshield Crack from Spreading

 Conclusion

 A cracked windshield requires prompt attention, but you don't need to panic.
-By taking immediate steps to stop the crack from spreading, you can buy time until you can get professional help.
+By taking immediate steps to prevent a cracked windshield from spreading, you can buy time until you can get professional help.

 Remember that temporary fixes are just that—temporary.
 For safety and visibility, professional repair or replacement is always the best solution for windshield damage.